ucam-smt/demo-files/Docs.dox/Tutorial.07.rulextract.md

   + The java version is checked.
 If java 1.7+ is not installed, then a recent version of jdk is downloaded in the current directory, specifically jdk1.8.0_05 .
-  + A recent version of hadoop is downloaded, specifically version 1.2.1 .
+  + A recent version of Hadoop is downloaded, specifically version 1.2.1 .
   + Libraries on which the code is dependent are downloaded.
-  + The configuration files in the hadoop directory are modified to allow pseudo-distributed mode and point to the correct `JAVA_HOME` .
+  + The configuration files in the Hadoop directory are modified to allow pseudo-distributed mode and point to the correct `JAVA_HOME` .
 The `HADOOP_CLASSPATH` is also modified to point to libraries that the code depends on.